 Lissner’s account described Northern NGOs as sites of internal conflict: in his fatalistic narrative, fundraisers were a parasitic and increasingly dominant force.
 NNGOs were in turn characterized as lacking the institutional will to navigate the tension between pursuing institutional growth and a vocal commitment to global development and social justice.
 Lissner’s portentous warning – of at best an impasse, at worst an erosion of principle – did not forecast the possibility of a major alteration in the state of affairs.
-Yet the extraordinary events that surrounded the Ethiopian famine in mid-1980s ushered in a cultural revolution which proved tensions delineated in Lissner’s account to be far more blurred.
+Yet the extraordinary events that surrounded the Ethiopian famine in the mid-1980s ushered in a cultural revolution that proved the tensions delineated in Lissner’s account to be far more blurred.

-The Story Breaks: Imagining the Ethiopian Famine in 1984–5 and Its Consequences
+The Story Breaks: Imagining the Ethiopian Famine in 1984–1985 and Its Consequences

 The Ethiopian famine of 1984–5 was a revolutionary moment for development NGOs in two significant respects.
 First, in the realm of development practice: for development NGOs the events of 1984–5 marked a coming of age evidenced by their unprecedented leap in income and prestige.
 The crisis in Ethiopia seemed to be the example of “development in reverse” that NNGOs had long been warning governments about.
-Its effect was to secure a loss of faith in the ability of official aid institutions and their programs to relieve or alleviate poverty in the long-term.
+Its effect was to secure a loss of faith in the ability of official aid institutions and their programs to relieve or alleviate poverty in the long term.

-Mass death by starvation in Africa was the most emphatic proof possible that the development era had been a washout, that most official aid served to impoverish communities rather than to enrich them and that such reassuring notions as the “trickle-down” theory of development were a cruel deception…Only the private agencies emerged with any credit from the catastrophe.
+Mass death by starvation in Africa was the most emphatic proof possible that the development era had been a washout, that most official aid served to impoverish communities rather than to enrich them and that such reassuring notions as the “trickle-down” theory of development were a cruel deception. . . .
+Only the private agencies emerged with any credit from the catastrophe.

 Throughout the famine, it appeared, NGOs had remained true to their principles and steadfast in their priorities.
 The events in Africa in the mid-1980s convinced many that an NGO contribution was more effective, professional, and caring than anything governments in the larger aid organizations could hope to provide.
 NGOs emerged as the new hopeful instruments of development, representing a new model of what development could mean and how it should be conducted.
-In a situation of dire need NGOs had promised and delivered salvation; they represented and carried through a more human/e alternative.
+In a situation of dire need, NGOs had promised and delivered salvation; they represented and carried through a more human/e alternative.

 The events surrounding the Ethiopian famine of 1984–5 also had profound cultural effects.
 They forced NNGOs to consider their own image – how they looked and were identified as NGOs as well as how they represented their partners in development.
 Questions of representation moved to the fore; it was no longer a question of gilding the lily, it was now a principal concern.